-A combined lecture and laboratory course covering mechanics, conservation laws, heat, sound, electricity, magnetism, and waves.
-This is a calculus-based course primarily for engineering, science, and mathematics majors.
+A calculus-based combined lecture and laboratory course covering mechanics and conservation laws, primarily for engineering, science, and mathematics majors.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Two lecture hours and two lab hours per week.